-Professor Cowie has been a key part of Royal Brompton Hospital’s heart failure service for 15 years.
+Professor Martin Cowie has been a key part of Royal Brompton Hospital’s heart failure service for 15 years.
 He is passionate about ensuring all patients and their families gain access to world-class care, including a rapid and accurate diagnosis and many different types of treatment that can improve quality and length of life.

 Partnerships and charity involvement